-To install Deep Discovery Inspector in a VMware server, prepare the following:
+To install Deep Discovery Inspector in a VMware ESXi server, ensure that your server has:

-REQUIREMENT DESCRIPTION VMware ESXi server Install the Deep Discovery Inspector virtual machine and verify the following: • ESXi server is version 6.7 or 7.0 Two or more NICs on the VMware ESXi server (one Manager Network, one or more Data Networks) For details, see Configuring the VMware ESXi Server Network on page 7-3 .
-Virtualization Technology (VT) is enabled on your VMware host and in the VMware vSphere configuration.
-For details about the VMware vSphere configuration, see Enabling Hardware-assisted Virtualization in VMware ESXi on page 7-13.

-REQUIREMENT DESCRIPTION Windows computer Install the following software on a Windows computer: Microsoft Edge, Firefox, or Chrome (for accessing the VMware ESXi web console and Deep Discovery Inspector management console)
+- VMware ESXi server version 7.0 or 8.0. - Two or more NICs on the VMware ESXi server: one manager network, and at least one data network.

+For details, see Configuring the VMware ESXi server network on page 7-2.

+• Virtualization Technology (VT) enabled on your VMware host and in the VMware vSphere configuration.

+For details about the VMware vSphere configuration, see Enabling hardware-assisted virtualization in VMware ESXi on page 7-13.

-Configuring the VMware ESXi Server Network
+Configuring the VMware ESXi server network